huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 Water in rivers and streams may also carry solids such as sand, gravel or mud making it a colloid and suspension.

-To make water safe for drinking it must be treated in different ways to remove the unwanted substances mixed in it
+To make water safe for drinking it must be treated in different ways to remove the unwanted substances mixed in it.

 <!--EndFragment--><!--StartFragment-->